forge42dev/Remix-Forge/README.md

 * `remix-forge.formHandler` - Choose between remix-hook-form or conform for your forms (`default is remix-hook-form`).
 * `remix-forge.urlDebug` - Allows you to debug your url generator function (`default is false`).
 * `remix-forge.searchStrategy` - Allows you to configure how to search for your test files (enum of three values `one-up` - searches one directory above and all subdirectories, `sub` - searches current directory and all subdirectories, `all`- searches the whole project) - default is `one-up`.
+* `remix-forge.componentFolder` - Allows you to specify the folder where your shadcn/ui components are located (`default is 'app/components/ui'`).
+* `remix-forge.customActionImports` - Allows you to specify custom imports for your actions when generating route files
+* `remix-forge.customLoaderImports` - Allows you to specify custom imports for your loaders when generating route files
+* `remix-forge.formRouteTemplate` - Allows you to specify a custom template for your form route files

 ## Roadmap